Skip to content

 SDB628 boost circuit board

-Let’s get to know the SDB628 boost voltage booster module, a boot booster circuit called HW-668 (or SX-1308).
+Let’s get to know the SDB628 boost circuit board.
+That is an integrated circuit made into a module called HW-668 (or SX-1308).
 Based on the SDB628 chip, you can find the datasheet here.
 If you want to buy this circuit board, click here.

 SDB628, HW-668 (or SX-1308)